gmalsagov/CinemaBookingSystem/README.md

 12. When the customer clicks on the ‘Confirm booking’ button, a summary of his booking is displayed and the booking added to his history.
 13. A customer can delete an existing booking from his list if it is a future booking only, otherwise an error message is displayed.
 14. The cinema customer can logout from the application.

+Username for staff: admin,
+Password for staff: password